• Skip to primary navigation

 Instructions

 • Scrub potatoes and cut out any impurities.
-Slice potatoes thinly, mandolins are handy with this.
+Slice potatoes thinly, mandolins are handy for this.
+Make sure they are ¼ thickness or thinner.

-• In a sauce pan, melt butter and whisk in flour.
+• In a sauce pan or skillet, melt butter and whisk in flour.
 Let bubble for 1-2 minutes on med heat.
-Whisk in milk.
-When sauce is smooth, add in cheese, salts, parsley, bacon, chives.

-• Grease a large baking dish (9x13).
+• Grease a 9x13 baking dish.
 Place potatoes in.
 Pour sauce over.
 Slighty shift the potatoes to help cream evenly distribute and coat the potaotes.
+You want sauce in between each potato.

 • Serve warm.